Learn the secrets of how to cook perfect eggs every time. Our post has eggcellent hacks and tips and tricks that you won’t want to miss.

-Regardless of how you enjoy your eggs, we have got you covered.
-You’ll learn the correct times to cook your eggs as well as some of the best-kept secrets that are used to deliver amazing tasting eggs every time!
+Regardless of how you enjoy your eggs, you’ll learn the correct times to cook them as well as some of the best-kept secrets that are used to deliver amazing tasting eggs every time.

 Let’s face it, everything is in the timing.
-This Boiled Egg Time Table Infographic above is a great place to start.
+This Boiled Egg Time Table from Greatist above is the perfect place to start.

 Boiled Eggs are an absolute fave in our house and if it’s the case in yours too, you can see the level of ‘doneness’ above.

-From 3 minutes you have a gooey egg and at 15 minutes a hard boiled egg.
-Be sure that you Pin this now or better still pop it on your Fridge!
+From 3 minutes you have a gooey egg and at 15 minutes a hard-boiled egg.
+Be sure that you Pin or pop it on your Fridge.

 How To Make Perfect Eggs 14 Hacks Video

 This video that we have included has 14 Egg Hacks that are guaranteed to blow your mind.
 We assure you that you will learn a thing or three.
 Click Play above to watch now ^